nrjdalal/zshify/README.md

 > dogefather@Dogeminers-Mac-mini ~ %

-&nbsp;&nbsp;&nbsp;&nbsp;Appearing over and over again with the usual boring info?
+Appearing over and over again with the usual boring info?
 Like you really want to know your username over and over again.

-&nbsp;&nbsp;&nbsp;&nbsp;Why not change it to it's minimal version?
+Why not change it to it's minimal version?
 And that too with colors!